Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 ![Recorded gpxtpx:speed vs. speed graphs](images/DocFaq/FaqGpxTpxSpeed.jpg "Recorded gpxtpx:speed vs. speed graphs")

+## How to remove DEM info from elevation graph?

+_(inspired by newsgroup discussion ["Option to disable DEM plot in track profile view"](https://sourceforge.net/p/qlandkartegt/mailman/message/35962352))_

+Assume

+* a (recorded) track has elevation information,
+* DEM data is available for the area in which the track is located,
+* DEM data is activated in the view in which the track is displayed,
+* the (extended) track profile is activated for the track.

+Then the track elevation profile displays the recorded elevation together with the elevation obtained from the DEM data (red line).

+To remove the DEM data from the track profile proceed as follows:

+* clone the existing view (use menu entries `View - Clone map view`),
+* deactivate DEM data in the cloned view,
+* open the track profile in the cloned view.

+Now, the track profile shows only the elevation data of the track.

+_Hint:_ Use the track profile in the map view, not the one in the track edit window!

 ## How to edit tracks without losing track data?

 _(inspired by newsgroup discussion [How to edit this track?](https://sourceforge.net/p/qlandkartegt/mailman/message/35965052))_